 The Board seeks to provide the shareholders with a balanced and understandable assessment of GIL’s performance, position and prospects through its announcement of quarterly and full year financial results (quarterly financial results are released within 45 days after the end of each quarter while full year financial results are released within 60 days after the financial year end), dividend guidance and other material information via SGXNet and GIL’s corporate website.
 Annual reports are sent to all shareholders and are accessible on GIL’s website.
 The Manager provides the Board with information to enable the Board to make a balanced and informed assessment of Company’s performance, position and prospects.
 The Manager also submits a quarterly compliance checklist to the SGX-ST confirming that all the financial results announced via SGXNet comply with the requirements set out in the Listing Manual.

 The Board has formal policies and procedures on reporting and review of financial information.
 There are also policies and procedures established to ensure compliance with legislative and regulatory requirements such as GIL’s Risk Management Policy, Whistleblowing Policy and Code of Conduct.
 The Board has access to monthly management accounts and is provided with such explanation and information as the Board may require from time to time.

 GIL has established an ARMC and has adopted a formal charter setting out its key responsibilities.
-All three members of the ARMC, including the Chairman of the ARMC, possess relevant accounting or related financial management expertise or experience.
-The Chairman of ARMC is Mr Tan Kok Wee, with the other committee members being Mr Adrian Chan Pengee and Mr Ronald Seah Lim Siang.
+All three member of the ARMC, including the Chairman of the ARMC, possess relevant accounting or related financial management expertise or experience.

-- seek any information it requires from external parties; and
+- seek any information it requires from external parties